Chevalley Supergroups of type D(2,1;a): Independence of the construction, Lie's Third Theorem

-Then let $ L_V $ be the lattice spanned by the weights (of $ \fh $) in the $ \fg $--represen\-tation $ V \, $.
-Then the relation between Chevalley supergroups corresponding to different weight lattices is the same as in the classical setting:
+Let $ L_V $ be the lattice spanned by the weights in the $ \fg $--represen\-tation $ V \, $.
+The relation between Chevalley supergroups attached to different weight lattices is the same as in the classical setting:

 \begin{theorem} Let $ \, \bG $ and $ \, \bG' $ be two Chevalley supergroups constructed using two representations $ V $ and $ V' $ of the same $ \fg $ over the same field\/ $ \KK $ (as in \S \ref{adm-lat}).
 If $ \, L_V \supseteq L_{V'} \, $, then there exists a unique morphism $ \; \phi : \bG \longrightarrow \bG' \; $ such that $ \; \phi_A\big(1 \! + \vartheta \, X_\alpha\big) = 1 + \vartheta \, X'_\alpha \; $, \, and $ \; \text{\it Ker}\,(\phi_A) \subseteq Z\big(\bG(A)\big) \, $, \, for every local algebra $ A \, $.
 Moreover, $ \phi $ is an isomorphism if and only if $ \; L_V = L_{V'} \; $. \end{theorem}